 Thanksgiving arrived on their eighth day at sea.
 Although the severe gale was behind them, they continued to battle strong westerly winds.
-Despite the choppy conditions, most passengers would have overcome the seasickness that typically plagued everyone during the first few days.
-Nevertheless, even those who were still feeling queasy would attend this dinner, because social etiquette on board a ship required it—one should always go to the table; that is, if one possibly could.
+Despite the choppy conditions, most passengers had most likely overcome the seasickness that typically plagued everyone during the first few days.
+Nevertheless, even those who were still feeling queasy would attend this dinner because social etiquette required it—one always went to the table on board ship; that is, if one possibly could.

 The bill of fare is transcribed below.
 One of the special foods on this westbound crossing was wild hare.9 Unlike rabbit, which has tender white meat, hare belongs to a different genus and has dark muscular meat.
 (These fast-moving leporids were called “jackrabbits” on menus in the Midwest.)
 On this voyage, the chef seems to have had a drove of hares at his disposal, since they were used in a soup, a cold pie, and as a game dish pared with plover, a shorebird also exhibiting a gamey flavor.

-After dinner, the passengers adjourned to the grand salon, where the oil lamps were aided by the light of a full moon, glowing through the skylight.
-There were three members of the Protestant clergy on board, and so it is reasonable to assume this assemblage said prayers and sang hymns, following the usual custom on this holiday.
-Since one of the ministers was the Reverend Albert Barnes, the sagacious pastor at the First Presbyterian Church of Philadelphia, it also seems likely that there was some sermonizing about slavery.
+After dinner, the passengers adjourned to the grand salon where the oil lamps were aided by the light of a full moon glowing through the skylight.
+Three members of the Protestant clergy were on board, and so it is reasonable to assume that this assemblage said prayers and sang hymns, following the usual custom on this holiday.
+Since one of the ministers was the Reverend Albert Barnes, the sagacious pastor at the First Presbyterian Church of Philadelphia, it also seems likely that some of the sermonizing was about slavery.
 Earlier that year, Barnes had been quoted by the black reformer Frederick Douglass in his famous oratory “What to the Slave is the Fourth of July?”10 It was no small thing in abolitionist circles, or as events turned out, in the annals of history, to be mentioned by name in Douglass’s rhetorical masterpiece.

 On Saturday evening, they arrived at the Sandy Hook Lightship, moored in deep water more than twenty nautical miles outside the entrance to New York Bay.11 Sailing no further, they burned blue lights and shot rockets into the air to attract the pilot boat.
-When the harbor pilot came aboard, he climbed to the top of one of the paddle boxes on the side of the Baltic, where he had an unobstructed view and could shout commands to the helmsman through a bullhorn—port, starboard, steady—as the ship resumed steam and headed toward the Narrows, steering clear of the shifting sandbars that made these tidal straits so dangerous.
+When the harbor pilot came on board, he climbed to the top of one of the paddle boxes on the side of the ship, where he had an unobstructed view and could shout commands to the helmsman through a bullhorn—port, starboard, steady—as the Baltic resumed steam and headed toward the Narrows, steering clear of the shifting sandbars that made these tidal straits so dangerous.

 The weather was unseasonably warm, almost balmy, when the ship docked at its wharf near Canal Street early on Sunday morning.
-Disembarking to familiar sound of church bells ringing in the distance, the passengers must have felt a sense of relief, for crossing the treacherous North Atlantic was far from a sure thing in those years.
-In fact, the “Unlucky” Collins Line, as it came to be called, would soon lose two of its ships at sea and go bankrupt.12
+Disembarking to familiar sound of church bells ringing in the distance, the passengers must have felt a sense of relief, for crossing the treacherous North Atlantic was far from a sure thing.
+In fact, the “Unlucky” Collins Line, as it came to be known, would soon lose two of its ships at sea and go bankrupt.12

 1. New Hampshire observed Thanksgiving on Thursday, November 11, 1852, two weeks earlier than the other states that year.
 New York Times, 10 November 1852.